 Aside from our own sinfulness, we also live in a sin-sick world and suffer the negative consequences of sin in a more general sense.
 As Christians, we live between two worlds.
 The present evil age and the promised new heavens and new earth.
 Our freedom has been declared, assured, and partially experienced but there are greater things promised and yet to behold in the world to come.

 To be completely free from sin means to be completely conformed to the image of Christ (Romans 8:29; 1 John 3:2; 1 Corinthians 15:49).
 Although this process of sanctification has begun in the believer, it is not complete until we die and go to be with God or until Christ returns (whichever happens first for us).
-To be completely free from sin means to desire and to do only what is pleasing to and glorifies God.
-To be completely free from sin is to experience the love of God, the peace of God, and the joy of God for eternity.
-For the believer in Christ, to die is to be freed completely from the presence of sin and ushered immediately into the presence of God, our Savior and Redeemer.
+For the believer in Christ, we will experience the love of God, the peace of God, and the joy of God for eternity, living in the presence of God, our Savior and Redeemer.
 This is why the apostle Paul could say with confidence, "to live is Christ and to die is gain" (Philippians 1:21).

 To be completely free from sin means to live in a pristine new world which has not and cannot suffer the tragic consequences of sin and is populated only by those who have been purified and perfected—a world without tears, sorrow, pain, fear, death, grief, shame, guilt; a world of love; a world promised to those who believe in Jesus Christ and look forward to His return (Revelation 21:1–4).
 Until then, we live knowing we have been freed from sin's dominion.
 Instead, we are slaves to righteousness, humbly yielding to the transformative work of the Holy Spirit in our lives to the glory of God.
 We give God praise for the freedom He has assured and granted, and live knowing that we belong to Christ.
 "For freedom Christ has set us free; stand firm therefore, and do not submit again to a yoke of slavery" (Galatians 5:1).